Oatmeal Pancake Mix

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-This oatmeal pancake recipe is packed with high quality ingredients that will satisfy all your hungry eaters.
+This oatmeal pancake recipe is packed with wholesome ingredients that will satisfy all your hungry eaters.
 Make a batch to throw in the freezer and pull out for a fantastic homemade breakfast!

 Ingredients